cloudinary/frontend-frameworks/DOCS.README.md

 For more information on our supported frameworks, navigate to the frameworks tab.

 ## Simple usage
-To following is a simple example using React, for more information on React and other frameworks, please navigate to the frameworks tabs.
+To following is a simple example using React.
+For more information on React and other frameworks, please navigate to the frameworks tabs.
 ```tsx
 // Import the cloudinary class, and the plugins you want to use